 Addenbrookes Young People panel

-The Addenbrookes PPI team in Cambridge has now launched a ‘Young People in Research Programme’ to complement the regular PPI panel.
-It is comprised of 20 1st year 6th former’s from 6 local schools (mix of state and private).
-They will be able to review documents and meet with researchers to discuss projects or hold focus groups, the latter will require flexibility from researchers as they will only have specific times slots available each week.
+The Addenbrookes PPI team also runs a ‘Young People in Research’ panel.
+It consists of 20 1st year 6th formers from 6 local schools (mix of state and private).
+They will be able to review documents and meet with researchers to discuss projects or hold focus groups.

 Citizen’s senate in the Eastern region